ibm-cloud-docs/watson-assistant/deploy-whatsapp.md

 1. From the **Develop** tab, click **Phone numbers**.
 1. Follow the instructions to get a phone number.

     When you get a Twilio phone number, it supports voice, SMS, and MMS automatically.
 Your new phone number is listed as an active number.
+Consider provisioning more than one phone number and going through the process of getting permission for the numbers in parallel.
+If your number was used by a different business previously (because Twilio assigned you a number that was used before, for example), WhatsApp will reject it.

 Keep the Twilio web page open in a web browser tab so you can refer to it again later.
 {: tip}